fhildeb/lukso-node-guide/docs/theory/blockchain-knowledge/proof-of-stake.md

 :::tip MEV

 The Maximal Extractable Value is the extra profit obtainable by re‑ordering, inserting, or censoring transactions.
-On PoS chains MEV is captured by proposers via off‑chain relays or direct bundles, while the protocol itself stays agnostic.
+On Proof-of-Stake chains, MEV is captured by proposers via off‑chain relays or direct bundlers, while the protocol itself stays agnostic.

 :::